HTTP Header Checker: Audit and Score Security Headers

 The X-XSS-Protection header is deprecated.
 Modern browsers no longer support it because the built-in XSS filter itself had security vulnerabilities.
 The Content-Security-Policy is the recommended successor.

-What’s the difference between Feature-Policy and Permissions-Policy?
+What is the difference between Feature-Policy and Permissions-Policy?

 Feature-Policy is the deprecated predecessor of Permissions-Policy.
 Both control which browser APIs (camera, microphone, geolocation) a page may use.
 If the tool detects a Feature-Policy, it displays a notice to switch to the modern Permissions-Policy.